python/cpython/Python/adaptive.md

 ### Gathering data

 Before choosing how to specialize an instruction, it is important to gather some data.
-What are the pattern of usage of the base instruction?
+What are the patterns of usage of the base instruction?
 Data can best be gathered by instrumenting the interpreter.
 Since a specialization function and adaptive instruction are going to be required, instrumentation can most easily be added in the specialization function.